City Relocation Overview

 Cost, housing, and daily setup

-This city sits in a middle affordability tier, median gross rent is about $1,421, median home value is about $374,800, and the city is large enough to support a broad mix of jobs, services, and retail.
+Compared with many major U.S. markets, this city is relatively affordable, median gross rent is about $1,227, median home value is about $321,800, and the city is large enough to support a broad mix of jobs, services, and retail.

 • Median rent: $1,227